PlumpMath/block-event/README.md

 blockEvent.stop();

-// For resulme the watcher use resume().
+// For resume the watcher use resume().
 It emit a watchStarted event.

 blockEvent.resume();